-Swavesey Primary School fully recognises the responsibility it has under section 175 of the Education Act 2002 (as amended), to have arrangements in place to safeguard and promote the welfare of children.
+Bassingbourn Community Primary School fully recognises the responsibility it has under section 175 of the Education Act 2002 (as amended), the Education Regulations 2014, to have arrangements in place to safeguard and promote the welfare of children.

 Safeguarding and promoting the welfare of children is everyone's responsibility.
 'Children' includes everyone under the age of 18.